dillan-prince/prince-coding-challenge/README.md

 #### [Debouncing With React Hooks](https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci)

 The SearchBar component makes requests to `/api/search?q={search term}`.
-The thing I struggled with the most while writing this app was
+The thing I struggled with the most while writing this app was that I knew I needed to debounce these requests - not only because it's the right thing to do but also because OpenCageData will block all of your requests if you make more than one per second.
+It wasn't clear how to get a debounce strategy to work with React Hooks.
+After a lot of searching, I finally found this blog that explained the process very clearly.
+By creating your own hook to debounce the changing of a value, you can then use this debounced value as a dependency in the useEffect hook.
+Then, when you stop typing in the SearchBar component, the value will finally update and trigger the request to the search endpoint.